-A request to withdraw approved rates and/or rules should not be confused with a request to withdraw from the Louisiana insurance market.
-Upon approval by the OPC, the insurer will no longer have any approved rates and/or rules for the withdrawn program.
+A request to withdraw acknowledged rates and/or rules should not be confused with a request to withdraw from the Louisiana insurance market.
+Upon approval by the OPC, the insurer will no longer have any acknowledged rates and/or rules for the withdrawn program.
 If the rates and/or rules are withdrawn, this means the insurer cannot write new or renewal business under the withdrawn program.
 Also, the company will remain subject to all Louisiana statutes, regulations, rules and directives until all business is run off or moved.

-Withdrawal of Filing Approved Contingent upon Form Approval

-When the company wishes to withdraw a filing that has been approved contingent upon form(s) approval because the forms have not been approved, the company may make its request under the filing it wishes to withdraw by submitting a "Note to Reviewer" in SERFF.
+Withdrawal of Filing that Meets Requirements Contingent upon Form Approval the company may make its request under the filing it wishes to withdraw by submitting a "Note to Reviewer" in SERFF.
 The "Note to Reviewer" must fully explain the reason for the withdrawal request.
 (Example: the corresponding forms have not been approved.)
-However, if the filing was submitted by U.S. Mail, then the correspondence requesting the withdrawal should reference the previously approved filing.
+However, if the filing was submitted by U.S. Mail, then the correspondence requesting the withdrawal should reference the previously acknowledged filing.